newzjh/AIImage/Packages/com.aexis/Documentation~/model-distribution.md

 The reduced Main2 release policy is defined by `AIImageModelDelivery`.
 Its bundled Player set is limited to MobileCLIP S0, CodeFormer, Matting, Real-ESRGAN AnimeVideo v3 x4, GFPGAN, YOLOv8 person segmentation, DeepFillV2 case1 NCNN, and Qwen3.5 mobile Q8.
 The Q8 archive is used instead of the FP32 Qwen weights.
-MONAI and VISTA are never added to the reduced release catalog.
+MONAI and VISTA are never bundled into the reduced release catalog; their external Release pages above do not make medical input or data part of this package.

 `Aexis/Release/Build Reduced/Prepare Model Release Assets` writes one ZIP per delivery group and `AIImageModelReleaseManifest.json`.
 Release managers must review the provenance gate above before